vasilakisfil/Introspected-REST/README.md

 #### 9.3.3.
 Identifiable metadata of each Microtype
 Given that metadata are already separated from plain data, by being able to identify and retrieve metadata of a specific MicroType there are various advantages because each MicroType becomes independent and self-sufficient.
 For instance, **caching** will be possible using the underlying protocol's mechanisms, for each metadata type separately.
 Another example is the **detached evolvability** of each MicroType's metadata, independently, given that the MicroType's semantics permit that.

 #### 9.3.4.
-Discovery of API-wide capabilities and resources
+Discovery of resource capabilities
+An Introspected REST API _should_ provide an **capabilities discovery** per resource that provides all the necessary information to the client to understand what it is possible to request from the API.

+#### 9.3.5.
+Access bootstraping
-An Introspected REST API _should_ provide an **API-wide capabilities discovery** that lists all MicroTypes that are used API-wide possibly along with other informational data, like resources that can be accessed directly, that might be of interest to the client.
+An Introspected REST API _should_ provide an **API-wide capabilities discovery** that lists all MicroTypes that are used API-wide along along with other informational data, like resources that can be accessed directly, that might be of interest to the client and ease the client's bootstrap.

 The location of this detailed list should be in the conceptual _root_ resource/URL of the API.

-#### 9.3.5.
+#### 9.3.6.
 Automatic documentation generation
 Possibly the API will provide a MicroType targeted to humans and not machines that contains informational descriptions and explanations.
 It should be noted that **this information must not be needed for a client to parse and understand the API responses**, and even for humans such information should weight very little compared to the rest metadata.